Citation, DOI, disclosures and article data

 History and etymology

-It is named after Norman Rupert Barrett (Australian-born thoracic surgeon) who first described the condition in 1950 9.
+Barrett esophagus is named after Norman Rupert Barrett (1903-1979) 11, an Australian-born thoracic surgeon, who first described the condition in 1950 9.

 - 5. Spechler SJ.
 Barrett's esophagus.
 Semin.
 Gastrointest.
 Dis.
 1996;7 (2): 51-60.
 Pubmed citation